 This company is close to us because they started as a small, Hungarian family business in 1997, and since then, they sold more than 7 million products - many to police units and for service dogs.
 They are also one of the few companies that do extensive testing on their products and conduct researches to understand better what works best for the dogs.

-Before jumping in the review of this harness, I have to stop here for a second and talk about the common misconception that all Norwegian style harnesses are restricting shoulder movement; therefore, they shouldn’t be used.
+Before jumping in the review of this harness, we have to stop for a second and talk about the common misconception that all harnesses going across the shoulders restrict the dog’s shoulder movement; therefore, they shouldn’t be used.
 To adequately address this topic, we wrote an article to discuss when this is true and when it is safe to use.
 We also discuss the proper adjustment and position of these harnesses on the link above, so check it out if you are interested.

 This is a high-quality harness with tested materials, made with attention to all the small details.
 The saddle part comes in a lot of different colors and patterns; it is tough to pick only one!
 The front strap is held together by durable velcro.
 At first, this doesn’t seem like a safe solution, but it holds well.
 Adjusting it can be harder than using a slider as on the TLH5753 harness, but it will stay there for sure, doesn’t get looser by time.
 The big buckle of the chest strap is also sturdy and easy to use.

 The front strap and the edge of the harness are reflective, which makes it highly visible in the dark.
 All of the harnesses come with phosphorescent, interchangeable “Julius-K9” patches.

 I am most impressed with the handle on the back.
 You can choose to cover the stainless steel ring and/or the handle with a rubber strap to make it safer when your dog runs free on a hike and would have a chance to get stuck on something.